Guardsquare/proguard/docs/md/manual/kotlin.md

 -keep class com.example.KotlinExample
 ```

-You can add `-adaptkotlinmetadata` to your configuration to instruct ProGuard to keep and adapt Kotlin metadata:
+You can add `-keepkotlinmetadata` to your configuration to instruct ProGuard to keep and adapt Kotlin metadata:

 ```
 # Add this option to tell ProGuard to keep and adapt Kotlin metadata
--adaptkotlinmetadata
+-keepkotlinmetadata
 ```